 In light of these details, Mr. Daniels may indeed have a case.

 The Dallas Fort Worth Metroplex is an amazing to explore, but if someone else’s negligence leaves you injured in an accident things can be very different.
 While accidents caused by negligence can lead to any number of injuries, chronic pain can be especially difficult to manage.
-If you’re suffering from chronic pain that was caused by another person’s negligence, you need an experienced personal injury lawyer.
+If you’re suffering from chronic pain that was caused by another person’s negligence, you need an experienced DFW personal injury attorney.